cjw-network/CjwConfigProcessorBundle/Resources/doc/help/param_list_favourites.en.md

 # Help Pages: Favourites

-This display is supposed to provide an overview for the `Parameterlist: Favourites` - view.
+This display is supposed to provide a detailed look at the `Parameterlist: Favourites` - view.

 ## Purpose of the view